Cash on Delivery (COD): What Is It and How It Works

 From the seller’s point of view, cash handling is simple and does not involve any complex processes.
 The proceeds from a sale are realized instantly, and the possibilities of payment failures are ruled out.
 COD could only pose a problem if the order amount is too high.

 From the buyer’s viewpoint, the cash on the delivery mode is preferable as payments are made only after a consignment actually arrives.
 Furthermore, in cases of damaged or wrong deliveries, the buyer may refuse to accept the package.
 There are fewer risks since the payment is made only after the ordered product is delivered.
-Payments can be deferred until delivery of the required item is effectuated.
+Payments can be deferred until the delivery of the required item is effectuated.

-COD model of payment is popular in India, and there are several reasons for this.
-One being that Indians are comfortable dealing in cash rather than in debit or credit cards for making payments.
+The COD model of payment is popular in India, and there are several reasons for this.
+One is that Indians are comfortable dealing in cash rather than in debit or credit cards for making payments.

 The entire process of COD involves the placement and execution of order except for the collection of the payment.
 The cash payment is made to the supplier by the buyer after the consignment is delivered.
 However, the process of COD begins from the moment your order is placed.

-Usually, e-Commerce companies ship via their logistics.
+Usually, eCommerce companies ship via their courier partner.
 If not, they hire a separate logistics partner for delivering consignments and collecting payment.

 - The consignment together with the invoice is handed over to a logistics company for delivering the order and collecting payment in cash.

-- The delivery boy is authorized to collect cash immediately on delivery of the order to the customer’s doorstep.
+- The delivery boy is authorized to collect cash immediately on the delivery of the order to the customer’s doorstep.
 However, some companies accept card payments as well at the time of delivery.
 That being said, delivery executives also carry a card swiping machine.

 The money ultimately reaches the merchant of the ordered product.